biocore/songbird/README.md

 **Q**.
 That's cool!
 How many variables can be pass into the formula?

 **A**.
 That depends on the number of samples you have -- the rule of thumb is to only have about 10% of your samples.
 So if you have 100 samples, you should not have a formula with more than 10 variables.
 This measure needs to be used with caution, since the number of categories will also impact this.
 A categorical variable with *k* categories counts as *k-1* variables, so a column with 3 categories will be represented as 2 variables in the model.
 Continuous variables will only count as 1 variable.
-You can sometime migitate this risk with the `--beta-prior` parameter.
+You can sometime migitate this risk with the `--differential-prior` parameter.

 **Q**.
-Wait a minute, what do you mean that I can migitate overfitting with the `--beta-prior`?
+Wait a minute, what do you mean that I can migitate overfitting with the `--differential-prior`?

 **A**.
 When I mean overfitting, I'm referring to scenarios when the models attempts to memorize data points rather than building predictive models to undercover biological patterns.
 See https://xkcd.com/1725/

-The `--beta-prior` command specifies the width of the prior distribution of the coefficients.
-For `--beta-prior 1`, this means 99% of rankings (given in differentials.tsv) are within -3 and +3 (log fold change).
-The higher beta-prior is, the more parameters can have bigger changes, so you want to keep this relatively small.
-If you see overfitting (accuracy and fit increasing over iterations in tensorboard) you may consider reducing the beta-prior in order to reduce the parameter space.
+The `--differential-prior` command specifies the width of the prior distribution of the coefficients.
+For `--differential-prior 1`, this means 99% of rankings (given in differentials.tsv) are within -3 and +3 (log fold change).
+The higher differential-prior is, the more parameters can have bigger changes, so you want to keep this relatively small.
+If you see overfitting (accuracy and fit increasing over iterations in tensorboard) you may consider reducing the differential-prior in order to reduce the parameter space.

 **Q**.
 What's up with the `--training-column` argument?